-Survey day:Typical Weekday (Monday-Friday)Survey period:0800-1700Total access points:1Vehicular access points:0Enumerator positions:2Survey type:Full Interview \\See note at the end of this document regarding the use of video equipment
+Survey DayTypical Weekday (Monday-Friday)Survey Period0700-2300Total Access Points1Vehicular Access Points0Enumerator Positions3Survey TypeFull Interview See note at the end of this document regarding the use of video equipment

-Off-site parking to be included in survey: Yes Exclusion of parking at site for non-site purposes necessary: No Exclusion of through trips necessary: No Head counts required to factor up interview sample: Yes Servicing Vehicles count to be included Yes Any other special conditions (specified below): No
+Off-site parking to be included in survey?
+Yes Exclusion of parking at site for non-site purposes necessary?
+Yes Exclusion of through trips necessary?
+No Head counts required to factor up interview sample?
+Yes Servicing Vehicles counts to be included?
+No Any other special conditions? (specified below) Yes